AI Principles

 THIS IS A CONCEPT DRAFT OF THE AIEI DECLARATIVE AI PRINCIPLES

-This Declaration outlines the core principles for the responsible use, development, and implementation of artificial intelligence (AI) technologies based on the best international practices in ethics, safety, and risk management.
+This Declaration outlines the core principles for the responsible use, development, and implementation of artificial intelligence (AI) technologies based on the best international practices in ethics, data privacy, safety, and risk management.
+These Principles apply both to AI systems developed internally and to AI systems, models, or services obtained from third parties, including vendors, contractors, and external platforms.
 Its primary objective is to ensure a balance between the innovative advancement of AI and the protection of human rights and freedoms, adherence to ethical standards, and social responsibility.

 The Declaration is voluntary and advisory in nature.
 It does not replace or take precedence over national legislation or international legal instruments.
 In the event of any discrepancies between the provisions of this Declaration and the applicable laws of the jurisdiction in which a member of the Association is registered or operates, the relevant legal norms and requirements of the competent regulatory authorities shall apply.